VK-777/Unsupervised-Resume-Classifier/README.md

   - main.py: Main script to run the application.
   - requirements.txt: Lists required Python packages.

-# READ Configuration.md FOR FURTHER ASSISSTANCE TO RUN THE CODE

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.